-- 1 (10) "Entity" means a person other than an individual. - 2 (11) "Good faith" means honesty in fact and the observance of reasonable standards of - 3 fair dealing. - 4 (12) "Lead generator" means a person who, in the regular course of its business, supplies - 5 a provider with the name of a potential customer, directs a communication of an individual to a - 6 provider, or otherwise channels a customer to a provider. - 7 (12)(13) "Person" means an individual, corporation, business trust, estate, trust, - 8 partnership, limited liability company, association, joint venture, or any other legal or - 9 commercial entity.
-The term does not include a public corporation, government, or governmental - subdivision, agency, or instrumentality. - 11 (13)(14) "Plan" means a program or strategy in which a provider furnishes debt- - management services to an individual and which includes a schedule of payments to be made by - or on behalf of the individual and used to pay debts owed by the individual. - 14 (14)(15) "Principal amount of the debt" means the amount of a debt at the time of an - 15 agreement. - 16 (15)(16) "Provider" means a person that provides, offers to provide, or agrees to provide - debt-management services directly or through others. - 18 (16)(17) "Record" means information that is inscribed on a tangible medium or that is - 19 stored in an electronic or other medium and is retrievable in perceivable form. - 20 (17)(18) "Settlement fee" means a charge imposed on or paid by an individual in - 21 connection with a creditor's assent to accept in full satisfaction of a debt an amount less than the - 22 principal amount of the debt. - 23 (18)(19) "Sign" means, with present intent to authenticate or adopt a record:
+(10)(11) "Entity" means a person other than an individual.

+2 (11)(12) "Good faith" means honesty in fact and the observance of reasonable standards 3 of fair dealing.

+4 (13) "Lead generator" means a person that, in the regular course of business, supplies a 5 provider with the name of a potential customer, directs a communication of an individual to a 6 provider, or otherwise refers a customer to a provider.
+7 (12)(14) "Person" means an individual, corporation, statutory trust, business trust, estate, 8 trust, partnership, limited liability company, association, joint venture, or any other legal or 9 commercial entity.
+The term does not include a public corporation, government, or governmental 10 subdivision, agency, or instrumentality.
+11 (13)(15) "Plan" means a program or strategy in which a provider furnishes debt-12 management services to an individual and which includes a schedule of payments to be made by 13 or on behalf of the individual and used to pay debts owed by the individual.
+14 (14)(16) "Principal amount of the debt" means the amount of a debt at the time of an 15 agreement.
+16 (15)(17) "Provider" means a person that provides, offers to provide, or agrees to provide

+17 debt-management services directly or through others.

+18 (16)(18) "Record" means information that is inscribed on a tangible medium or that is 19 stored in an electronic or other medium and is retrievable in perceivable form.

+(17)(19) "Settlement fee" means a charge imposed on or paid by an individual in connection with a creditor's assent to accept in full satisfaction of a debt an amount less than the principal amount of the debt.

+(18)(20) "Sign" means, with present intent to authenticate or adopt a record: